soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)

 On this page, you have several options:
-- Navigate directly to an investigation When you click an Investigation ID.
+- Navigate directly to an investigation (click an Investigation ID).
-- Apply filters to the Investigation State, Status and Time.
-Or a combination of all, to show you a filtered list of your choosing.
+- Apply filters to the Investigation State, Status, Time, or a combination of all, to get a filtered list of your choosing.
 - Export the data to a CSV file.

 ### The investigation graph page